dmbarbour/glas/docs/GrammarLogicProg.md

 I want an AST for namespaces that efficiently compiles to a 'flat' dictionary with (rn:renames, def:definition) pairs.
 This could be followed by a function to apply renames to definitions.
 To keep it simple, the compiler may reserve a prefix for internal use; can easily raise an error if users attempt to define a reserved symbol.

 * *rename:(in:NS, map:\[(Prefix1, Prefix2), ...\])* - rename multiple names within NS.
 This also renames them within definitions in NS.
 Initial Prefixes must not overlap.
-Final prefixes may overlap, but it's an error if two defined names are combined.
+Final prefixes may overlap, but it's an error if two names are combined.

- It's an error if any two initial prefixes overlap, or if any two target prefixes result in a name collision.
-* *scope:(in:NS, hide:\[Prefix1, Prefix2, ...\])* - move all names that start with the given prefixes into a new, anonymous namespace.
+* *scope:(in:NS, hide:\[Prefix1, Prefix2, ...\])* - move all names that start with the given prefixes into a fresh, anonymous namespace.
+The compiler may reserve a name prefix for all the anonymous namespaces.
+In practice, we'll mostly `hide:"~"`.

 TODO:

 * *define* new words or overrides, should specify an extra prefix to locally refer to 'prior' definitions.
 Prior definitions are moved into a new anonymous namespace, then the given prefix is redirected to that namespace.

 * *initial* definitions - assert certain words are undefined (or only have default or abstract definitions).
 This cannot be a normal priority because it needs to wrap the grammar body *and* its extensions.
-* *final* and *default* definitions - likely represent as a priority on definitions.
-We could omit the priority field for normal definitions.
+* *final* and *default* and *abstract* definitions - could model as priority values on definitions.
+Abstract definitions could omit the definition body, mostly serve as stand-ins to ensure renames don't merge names by accident, and to help discover spelling errors.
-* *abstract* definitions - possibly model as a priority, if only to guard against renames merging abstract names.
 * *compose* namespace builders - apply namespace operations sequentially.

 *Aside:* I could add explicit operations to move or undefine words, but I probably don't need them.
 No need to maximally generalize namespace operators.
 Provide what is needed, no more.